variablejson/variablejson-csharp/README.md

 string convertedJson = VariableJson.Json.Parse(originalJson, new VariableJsonOptions { VariableKey = "myVars" });
 ```

-In the above example, this will cause variable lookups to be performed un the `myVars` object instead of the `$vars` object.
+In the above example, this will cause variable lookups to be performed in the `myVars` object instead of the `$vars` object.

 ```json
 {